 Whether you need time to chill or simply relax under the sun, there’s no reason you need to leave your four-legged friend behind on your getaway to Greater Palm Springs.
-The oasis has always been a pet-friendly destination, and you’ll find plenty of hotels across the Coachella Valley ready to welcome your pet with open arms.
+This Southern California oasis has always been a pet-friendly destination, and you’ll find plenty of hotels across the Coachella Valley ready to welcome your pet with open arms.

 We rounded up some of our favorite pet-friendly hotels where your pooch can get in on all of the vacation action.
 Perfect weather for dining al fresco also makes Greater Palm Springs a haven for sharing a meal with your dog.
 There are oodles of places for poodles and a host of hot spots for hounds.
 So, get out and enjoy some time with your favorite furry companion.
 Our desert oasis has definitely gone to the dogs (and their owners)!

 Riviera Palm Springs is one of the pet friendliest resorts in Palm Springs, thanks to its 24 acres of landscaping that includes outdoor courtyards, gardens and sprawling lawns that your pooch will love as a playground.
 There's a $100 non-refundable fee for guests who bring their pets (under 50 pounds).
 A dog bed, bowl and a treat are included.